pine64/website/content/documentation/PineTime/Flashing/External_flash_partitioning.md

 For example, it is possible to organize the flash to save a logo shown by the bootloader.
 And it doesn’t mean a mandatory requirement at the moment but bootloader or application can be changed and they will be able to found the logo to show or save a customized one.

 What is the cost of managing a partition table?
-In this case, community (developers) should be discuss and publish a paper with a proposal for the partition table structures and implement in their firmware for the Pinetime.
+In this case, community (developers) should be discuss and publish a paper with a proposal for the partition table structures and implement in their firmware for the PineTime.
 It must be simple and suitable in order to organize the flash storage in partitions without more overhead than read the partition table, look for the partitions those are interested in and use them.

 ## Partition table draft-#0